On the size of the singular set of minimizing harmonic maps: Partial regularity in the interior

+is a central object in the study of singularities.
+We now show that it is monotone in $r$.
 The first published version of a monotonicity formula for minimizing harmonic maps was in Schoen and Uhlenbeck's \cite[Proposition 2.4]{SU1}.
-We remark here that the result was also generalized for stationary harmonic maps (and Yang--Mills fields) by Price in \cite{Price}.
-For a nice presentation see \cite[Section 2.4]{Simon1996}.

-\begin{theorem}[Interior Monotonicity formula] Let $\Omega \subset \R^3$ and let $u\in W^{1,2}(\Omega, \S^2)$ be a minimizing harmonic map.
+\begin{theorem}[Interior Monotonicity formula] Let $\Omega \subset \R^n$ and let $u\in W^{1,2}(\Omega, \n)$ be a~minimizing harmonic map.
 Then for any $0<r<R<\dist(y,\partial \Omega)$

 where $\frac{\partial u}{\partial \nu}$ is the directional derivative in the radial direction $\frac{x-y}{|x-y|}$. \end{theorem}